Key Takeaways

 Score each cell 1-5.
 Sum rows for category scores (5-25).
 Sum all for total Ethical Liability Score (25-125).

 If you can only do ONE thing, run the Bias Debt audit.
-It compounds at 2.0x — the fastest of all categories.
+It compounds at 2.0x, the fastest of all categories.
 An 18-month delay turns $1 of remediation into $8.

 How Ethical Debt Compounds: The Math Your CFO Needs

 The compound interest model is what makes the Liability Ledger different from every maturity assessment on the market.
 Maturity models tell you where you want to go.
 The Liability Ledger tells you how much it is costing you to stay where you are.
-The difference is not philosophical — it is financial.
+The difference is not philosophical.
+It is financial.

 The formula is simple: Debt at 18 months = Original Remediation Cost x (Compound Rate ^ 3).
 The exponent is 3 because 18 months contains three 6-month compounding periods.
 Here is what that means for each category:

 - D1 Bias Debt: 1 x 2.0³ = 8.0x the original remediation cost.
-A bias remediation that costs $100K today costs $800K in 18 months — through litigation defense, settlement payments, regulatory fines, reputational damage, and the operational cost of unwinding 18 months of discriminatory decisions.
+A bias remediation that costs $100K today costs $800K in 18 months, through litigation defense, settlement payments, regulatory fines, reputational damage, and the operational cost of unwinding 18 months of discriminatory decisions.

 - D4 Privacy Debt: 1 x 1.8³ = 5.83x.
 Driven by cascading enforcement across GDPR, state-level privacy laws, and biometric regulations.
 Meta's $1.4 billion Texas settlement is the canonical example of privacy debt compounded over a decade.